kat1478/ai-data-analyst/README.md

 Professional summary

-- AI Data Analyst is a compact, production-oriented tool that automates exploratory data analysis (EDA) and generates a clear, reproducible report.
-It is designed to demonstrate end-to-end data work suitable for technical screens and portfolio presentations.
+- AI Data Analyst is a production‑oriented tool that automates exploratory data analysis (EDA) and generates a clear, reproducible report.
+It is designed to demonstrate end‑to‑end data work.

 Current status